craftcms/docs/docs/4.x/deployment.md

 Let’s assume you’ve cloned your project onto a host, and configured it to serve requests directly out of the `web/` directory.

-Within the project directory, a simple Git-based deployment might look like this:
+Within the project’s root directory, a simple Git-based deployment might look like this:

 ```bash
 # Fetch new code: